 I have since been noticing blackberries everywhere!
 Like when Phantom Gourmet posted these delicious-looking pancakes with blackberries on top:

-Or like when Stop & Shop’s Peapod service sent me an email suggesting I buy some blackberries (which I’ve never just bought blackberries on their own before).
+Or like when Stop & Shop’s Peapod service sent me an email suggesting I buy some blackberries (which I’ve never bought by themselves before).

 Or this peach and carrot cake I saw on Pinterest that was decorated with blackberries: